phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 end
 ```

-The project uses the `fish` shell I've mentioned before and we can see some of its appeal in the simpler syntax of loops (no need for "do", all loop and if-conditions are closed by the same "end" statement whereas every bash construction has a different closing statement) and subshells (no `$` which conflates them with variable references).
+The project uses the `fish` shell I mentioned before and we can see some of its appeal in the simpler syntax of loops (no need for "do", all loop and if-conditions are closed by the same "end" statement whereas every Bash construction has a different closing statement) and subshells (no `$` which conflates them with variable references).

-For use in this project and elsewhere, I wrote my own CLI to our openEQUELLA repository's REST API `[eq](https://github.com/cca/equella_cli)` which has proven invaluable. `uptaxo` is a CLI to another openEQUELLA script which **up**loads **taxo**nomies.
+For use in this project and elsewhere, I wrote my own CLI to our openEQUELLA repository's REST API [eq](https://github.com/cca/equella_cli) which has proven invaluable. `uptaxo` is a CLI to another openEQUELLA script which **up**loads **taxo**nomies.
 While there are certainly better approaches than using a shell script to duct-tape together homemade tools, this workflow has saved me hours of my life and proven relatively bulletproof.

+### Working with massive files

+We had a recent crisis at work—apparently numerous rows of database information were somehow dropped during a backup procedure, causing a bunch of broken references to files in Moodle, our most important web application.
+I cannot quite show a series of commands that resolved the situation but without the command line we would have had much more trouble resolving the problem.

+I was able to identify the missing rows by looking for a gap in identifiers in the database, the identifiers are automatically incremented so they appear as a numerically ascending list.
+Looking at the last identifier we had before the missing rows let me know what to look for in a massive SQL backup file.
+I then used `grep` to find the right data in SQL and the `vim` editor to cut it out of the huge file.
+While `vim` is hard to learn it has handy features like "delete these specific N lines of text" that make it possible to find the relevant parts of a massive file and delete everything around them.
+Because CLI tools handle text in partial _streams_ rather than as a monolithic blob that needs to be fully loaded into memory, they were able to inspect our massive backups whereas my GUI text editor crashed.

+Some of the tools I used: the `moosh` CLI to Moodle, the `mysql` database CLI, `ssh` to access our server and `scp` to transfer files to and from it, `grep` to search our SQL backups, and `vim` to modify the backups.

 ### Upload and restore multiple Moodle course backups